 Who needs a visa to visit Slovenia?

-Citizens of USA are allowed to enter the Schengen area (including Slovenia) for a maximum stay of 90 days within 180 days without a Visa.
+Citizens of the USA are allowed to enter the Schengen area (including Slovenia) for a maximum stay of 90 days within 180 days without a Visa.
 Countries request only a biometric passport, that is at least three months valid after the last intended date of departure.

 Certain nationals (see here) must hold a valid visa, in addition to a valid government-issued travel document (passport or other ID), in order to enter Slovenia.
 If in doubt, please check visa requirements for your country on the webpage of the Slovenian Ministry of Foreign Affairs.